Northern Ireland Railways Revitalisation

 Many years before Northern Ireland was to attain civil stability, a promising sign for the future of railways had been the opening of the Dargan railway bridge across the River Lagan in 1994.
 Combined with the 2001 reopening of the Antrim-Bleach Green line, it effectively shortened timings to all stations north of Belfast.

 Paradoxically, however, these infrastructure improvements highlighted the fragility of the system.
-West of Belfast, the Lisburn-Antrim line that had been the previous link to the north was to lose its services, mothballed due to a funding shortage.
-As late as 2004, fears were being voiced by politicians about the full survival of the Larne line, similarly with any parts not designated as being in the 'core network'.
+West of Belfast, the Lisburn-Antrim line that had been the previous link to the north lost its services, mothballed due to a funding shortage.

 With subsequent track rebuilding and stock renewal, Northern Ireland's railways appear to have a much better future than previously.
 However, developments have yet to gain the momentum of those over the border under the ambitious plans of the Irish government's Railway Procurement Agency.

 Using the 1,600mm gauge common to NIR and IE, Northern Ireland has six designated routes, all except Portrush-Coleraine at some point serving the capital city of Belfast.
 Much improved by rebuilding to install better passenger facilities, Belfast Central has the greatest concentration of services.
+Stations across the network are subject to a rolling programme of improvements to increase the appeal of using rail including lighting, signage, access and platform surfaces.

 Its far-from-central position is offset by free onward bus travel to the centre of Belfast for holders of valid rail tickets.
 There are also frequent services from Great Victoria Street station in the city centre, including those on the key commuter route south towards Portadown and Newry.